On Mahama’s 2020 candidacy: Who is not scared of the unspeakable dumsor?

 I recall prior to the 2016 general elections, I had an interesting telephone conversation with my mother about politics and socio-economic standards of living in Ghana.

-In fact, at no point in time during our interesting conversation that my mother indicated her willingness to detach herself from her unbridled loyalty to the NDC.
+In fact, at no point in time during our interesting conversation did my mother indicate her willingness to detach herself from her unbridled loyalty to the NDC.

 Well, wonders shall never end, they say.
 In fact, I never envisaged in a million years that my mother could one day cease being a brassbound supporter of the NDC.